 Origins of institutional protection

 Gagnon’s account also pushes the existence of institutional protection for Marcy back by 30 years.
-This is tragic because the onus is on the institution to punish offenders like Marcy and ensure such incidents don’t happen again.
-Yet, things went on unimpeded for three decades.
-Gagnon goes on to write that SFSU’s response to the complaint was the same as Berkeley’s to the findings on the investigation: to send a note to Marcy saying he had violated some codes of conduct.
+This is tragic because the onus is on the institution to punish offenders like Marcy and ensure such incidents don’t recur.
+Yet things went on unimpeded for three decades.
+Gagnon also writes that SFSU’s response to the complaint was the same as Berkeley’s to the findings on the investigation: to send a note to Marcy saying he had violated some codes of conduct.
 Berkeley’s case is in fact worse because there are far more students and colleagues now who are speaking up, and Marcy’s resignation didn’t come at the behest of the university.

 On October 14, SFSU announced that it was ‘severing’ ties with Marcy.
 In a statement, members of its Department of Physics and Astronomy wrote,